EnriqueMartinezAsensi/beer-dispenser/README.md

 ## The struggles...

 You never know how many components you need for an app until it is done.
-That has not been much a problem, but having a bit more instinct is always needed.
+That has not been much of a problem, but having a bit more instinct is always needed.

 Vitest is a good testing library, but not the greatest.
 Testing has been a struggle, and I'm very happy I've been able to take it as far as I have.